 Oskari Kaarne (Samu Oskari Kotilainen, born in 1997) is a Finnish-Karelian multidisciplinary artist specializing in ritualistic art.
 Actively engaged in various creative endeavours, Kaarne collaborates with diverse ensembles and projects, working as a curator, director, choreographer, dramaturg, performer and lighting/video designer.

-Kaarne’s freelance career began during his studies at Oulu University of Applied Sciences, where he pursued a Bachelor in Culture and Arts – specializing in Finnish and Karelian folk dance and art production.
-He is currently completing Master’s of Art (Theater & Drama) at the Uniarts Helsinki / Theatre Academy, with a specialization in Lighting Design, Ritualistic Theatre, and Choreography.
+Kaarne’s career as a freenlance artist began during his studies at Oulu University of Applied Sciences, where he pursued a Bachelor in Culture and Arts – specializing in Finnish and Karelian folk dance and art production.
+Later on he completed Master’s of Art (Theater & Drama) at the Uniarts Helsinki / Theatre Academy with a specialization in Lighting Design, Ritualistic Theatre and Choreography.

-Deeply rooted in Eastern Finland and the Karelia, Kaarne grew up immersed in indigenous Karelian folklore, music, and dance, shaping the rhythmic and mythological foundation of his artistic vision.
-Drawing inspiration from his Karelian heritage, Kaarne studies Fennokarelian Wisdom tradition and nature-based healing practices, such as Traditional Sauna Healing.
+Deeply rooted in Eastern Finland and the Karelia, Kaarne grew up immersed in Karelian folklore, music, and dance, shaping the rhythmic and mythological foundation of his artistic vision.
+Drawing inspiration from his heritage, Kaarne combines nature-based healing practises such as traditional sauna healing with his multidisciplinary methods of theatre and performance arts, to create carefully crafted multisensory environments that guide audiences on ritualistic journeys.